Artemmkin/Artemmkin.github.io/_posts/2017-07-23-docker-os-images.md

 ---
 layout: post
 title: >
-  What are Docker OS containers and why would I want to specify them in my Dockerfile?
+  What are Docker OS images and why would I want to use them in my Dockerfile?
 tags: [docker, VM, virtualization]
 ---
 Docker is not new these days.
 Everybody knows how to run a docker container at least on a local machine, because it's so easy.
 You find an image on DockerHub, you run `docker run -d <image-name>` and that's it.